 These ideas work!
-Here’s 16 great ways to make a dark room feel brighter.
-From QUICK & EASY updates to remodeling tips to brighten a room.
+Here’s 16 great ways to make a dark room brighter.
+From QUICK & EASY updates to remodeling tips to make a room brighter.

 I know some people love a dark and cozy feeling room.
 BUT, I LOVE a room filled with bright, natural daylight.
-And, luckily, almost every room in my house gets tons of light.
+Luckily, almost every room in my house gets tons of natural light.

-But, my kitchen always feels just a little bit darker than I’d like.
-There’s a pergola outside the windows blocking too much light.
+But, my kitchen always feels just a bit darker than I’d like.
+That’s mainly because there’s a pergola outside the windows blocking too much light.

 Some links on this post are affiliate links.
 As an Amazon Associate I earn from qualifying purchases at no additional cost to you.